algorandfoundation/specs/dev/ledger.md

   lengths of `ApprovalProgram` and `ClearStateProgram` may not exceed 2048*(1+`ExtraProgramPages`) bytes.
 This field is encoded with msgpack field `epp` and may not exceed 3.
+  This `ExtraProgramPages` field is taken into account on application update as well.

 - The "global state" (`GlobalState`) associated with this application, stored as a [TEAL Key/Value Store][TEAL Key/Value Stores].
 This field is encoded with